prakashr1984/rpinode/README.md

 # rpinode

-Docker images that helps with easy deployment of bitcoin full node on a Raspberry Pi.
+Docker images that helps with easy deployment of bitcoin full node and Block Explorer on a Raspberry Pi.

 ## Requirements